 ADER participation will be through existing ALR ERCOT market mechanisms.

-ADERs qualified for Non-Spin may be offered into the Day-Ahead Market (DAM) to provide Non-Spin and will be cleared with other participating Resources, in accordance with existing ERCOT rules.
-Additionally, self-arranged or traded Non-Spin may be provided by qualified ADERs.
+ADERs qualified for Non-Spin and/or ECRS may be offered into the Day-Ahead Market (DAM) to provide Non-Spin and/or ECRS, as applicable, and will be cleared with other participating Resources, in accordance with existing ERCOT rules.
+Additionally, self-arranged or traded Non-Spin or ECRS may be provided by qualified ADERs.
 This Pilot Project is not intended to directly impact ERCOT’s determination of Ancillary Service quantities to be procured.
-However, ERCOT at its sole discretion, may consider increases to Non-Spin quantities, if deemed necessary, due to concerns regarding ADER performance.
+However, ERCOT at its sole discretion, may consider increases to Non-Spin and ECRS quantities, if deemed necessary, due to concerns regarding ADER performance.

-Deployment of an ADER, either for Non-Spin or for energy through SCED, will be in accordance with ALR requirements and other ERCOT rules.
+Deployment of an ADER for Non-Spin, ECRS, or for energy through SCED, will be in accordance with ALR requirements and other ERCOT rules.
 This includes dispatch using Load Zone shift factors.

 Performance Evaluation and Compliance Metrics

 ADERs will be registered as ALRs in ERCOT systems.
 ADER performance will be evaluated using the existing CLREDP and Base Point Deviation processes for ALRs.
 The performance analysis results will be included in the monthly performance reports for CLRs.
-ERCOT may revoke an ADER’s qualification to provide Non-Spin if the ADER demonstrates a continuing failure to perform.
+ERCOT may revoke an ADER’s qualification to provide Non-Spin or ECRS if the ADER demonstrates a continuing failure to perform.
+As part of Phase 2, ERCOT staff, along with stakeholders, may consider whether the existing performance tolerances for measuring performance when dispatched are appropriate for Resources whose rated capacity may be less than the current 2 MW compliance deadband.

 Settlement and Cost Allocation